atj393/Deutsch-Flasher-ScrollView/README.md

 ---

-**Deutsch Flasher** - Experience the future of German language learning with intelligent SRS, beautiful design, and comprehensive progress tracking. 🚀
+**Flashcard Deutscher** - Experience the future of German language learning with intelligent SRS, beautiful design, and comprehensive progress tracking. 🚀

 *Built with ❤️ for German language learners worldwide.*